confluentinc/ducktape/docs/new_services.rst

 The ``stop_node`` method uses :meth:`~ducktape.cluster.remoteaccount.RemoteAccount.kill_process` to terminate the service process on the given node.
 If the remote command to terminate the process fails, :meth:`~ducktape.cluster.remoteaccount.RemoteAccount.kill_process` will raise an ``RemoteCommandError`` exception.

 The ``clean_node`` method forcefully kills the process if it is still alive, and then removes persistent state leftover from testing.
+Make sure to properly cleanup the state to avoid test order dependency and flaky tests.
+You can assume complete control of the machine, so it is safe to delete an entire temporary working space and kill all java processes, etc.

 .. _using-templates-ref: